 TELL 420 is the third of seven courses leading to an ESL endorsement.
-This course emphasizes the fact that assessment is about student learning.
+This course emphasizes assessment as it represents student learning.
 The general purpose of this course is to expand each educator's assessment literacy, specifically in relationship to second language learners.

 The course is designed with the following goals and objectives: